 to cut circular sectors, arcs, or large gear blanks (below left photo).

 being 6.25 cm wide .
-The below right photo shows the primary holder
+The below center photo shows the primary

 sector (left) and the two rings (center and right) that combine to form

 The below right photo shows all the wood components: two

 three 5.25 cm square posts that form the central truss support (left),